imprakhartripathi/Sculptor/packages/core/README.md

 The SculptorTS core package boots the HTTP server and exposes the primary framework runtime API.

+## Version Policy

+- Deprecated range: `0.2.0` through `0.2.2`
+- Current stable: `0.2.3`
+- Reason: the earlier releases predate the stabilized request context, framework error hook, and non-listening bootstrap flow, so they are more likely to surface bootstrap and typing issues in generated apps.

 ## What This Package Does

 - Starts an Express server from a registry